viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 1. Navigate to your robot's page on the [Viam app](https://app.viam.com/robots) and select the **Config** tab.
 1. Click the **Components** subtab and click **Create component** in the lower-left corner.
-1. Select `camera` and then select `webcam`.
+1. Select the `camera` and then select `webcam`.
    1.Enter 'cam' as the name for your camera, then click **Create**.

 Your robot's configuration page now includes a panel for your camera.

 - To choose the camera the robot will use, click the **video path** field.
-  - If your robot is connected, you'll see a list of available cameras.
+  - If your robot is connected to the Viam app, you'll see a list of available cameras.
-  - Select `camera` you want to use, then click **Save config**.
+  - Select the `camera` you want to use, then click **Save config**.

 ![An instance of the webcam component named 'cam'](/tutorials/pet-photographer/webcam-component.png)